natyusha/ShokoRelay.bundle/README.md

 | **\*\*\+** Violence               | TV-MA-V |
 | 18 Restricted (override)          | X       |

+> [!NOTE]
-**Note:** Many series are missing these tags on AniDB so adding them is encouraged to help improve everyone's metadata.
+> Many series are missing these tags on AniDB so adding them is encouraged to help improve everyone's metadata.